Commerce Commerce 1.x Payments & Gateways Authorize & Capture Flow

 If your order processing happens manually, you can capture payments manually by navigating to an order in the Commerce Dashboard, scrolling down to the Transactions section, and choosing Capture transaction in the actions menu.

-This allows you to specify the amount that needs to be captured, by default the total amount due on the order, as well as provide a note that will be written to the transaction log.
+The screen that opens allows you to specify the amount that needs to be captured, which will default to total amount due on the order, as well as provide a note that will be written to the transaction log.

 The maximum amount that can be captured and how long an authorization remains valid for is gateway-specific.
-For example, Stripe credit card authorizations must be charged within 7 days.
+For example, Stripe credit card authorizations must be charged within 7 days, while Authorize.net gives you 30 days.

 Capturing authorizations automatically

 Alternatively, you can capture authorizations through the Capture authorized transactions status change action.
-This needs to be setup in your status workflow.
+This is configured in your status workflow.

 Go to Configuration > Statuses and click on the status change (middle column) that you want to capture transactions in.
-For example, your Shipped status change.
+For example, this may be your Shipped status change.

 Hover over the arrow on the Add Status Change button and choose Capture authorized transactions in the fly-out menu.
 Give it a name (e.g. “Capture transactions”), the order within the status change it should run at, and save.